Wood

 Using ancient techniques combined with modern technology we grow, shape, graft, nurture then harvest the living trees into furniture and art.

-Each piece is then dried carefully over a year or so and then planed and polished to an eminently touchable finish.
+Each piece is then dried carefully over a year and then planed and polished to an eminently touchable finish.
 Each piece is unique, epitomising elegant cooperation between nature and craftsmen that could last for hundreds of years.

 Information submitted by the maker and edited by the Future Materials Bank.